Shincha Yume 2022, 50g Box

 Our preparation recommendation:

-Pour 200ml water (as soft as possible) of a temperature of ca. 70°C over 4g Shincha Yume (Kabusecha) tea leaves in a suitable vessel (clay, glass or porcelain are best).
+In a suitable vessel (clay, glass or porcelain are best), pour 2-3g Shincha Yume (Kabusecha) tea leaves with (as soft as possible) water of a temperature of ca. 65°C-70°C .
 For a first infusion, leave for 1-2 minutes, according to personal taste.
 Then, a second infusion needs only 10-20 seconds for best taste.
-After that, there is sufficient potential for a third infusion with a steeping period of 2 minutes.
+After that, there is sufficient potential for a third and fourth infusion with steeping periods of 1-2 minutes.

 For more Shincha teas at Siam Tea Shop, please click on the following link:

 For more information about Japanese green teas, please also read our relevant article in Siam Tea Blog: